ngeiswei/reasoning-bio-as-xp/benchmarks/db-ratio/README.md

 had different handle IDs) but it should be noted that at cursory reading the mean errors seem fairly low, likely below 0.1 event in the worst case, when `db-ratio` is equal to 0.1.

+## Conclusion

+Overall the `db-ratio` parameter is doing what it was designed for and there is a clear sweet-spot, in term of reducing run-time while minimizing errors within the range of 0.4 to 0.6.